miketreyu/miketreyu/README.md

 - 🌱 I’m currently learning **Multimedia App Development in IES Barajas, besides Data Analysis in DataWars academy and CS in CS50**

 - ☁️ I've keen interest in game development.
-So,I'm learning **UNITY and UNREAL**
+So, I'm learning **UNITY and UNREAL**

 - 💬 Ask me about **Jupyter Notebook, Python, PyGame, GODOT, C, C++, Pascal, Linux and HTML**